mark-akturatech/archon-c64/INTERESTING.md

   shoot left.
 - Note that there are no sprites for left direction - the sprite copy algoritm takes a parameter that allows the sprite to be horizontally mirrored on copy, thus providing left direction sprites.
-- The shapeshifter only uses 10 sprites as it doesnt need any sprites for battle.
+- The shapeshifter only uses 10 sprites as it doesnt need any sprites for a challenge battle.
 - The "ARCHON" sprite at the top of the baord during gameplay is dynamically created using the character set dot data for each letter.
 Change address `$9274` to any 6 letters to display any string you like.